davidhoness/sstv_decoder/README.md

-# A Doppler corrected SSTV decoder setup for Raspbian
+# An SSTV decoder setup for Raspbian

-**Disclaimer: This is an experimental set of instructions and is NOT an official product.
-The purpose is to validate that the instructions work correctly and allow users to receive pictures from the ISS.**

 ## What is Slow Scan TV?

 SSTV is a picture transmission method for transmitting and receiving static pictures via radio.
 Similar to a fax machine, or a 90s dial up modem, SSTV is an analogue signal that resembles a high pitch cacophony of bleeps and screeches.
 It uses frequency modulation, where the signal frequency shifts up or down to designate pixel brightness and colour.
-A transmission consists of horizontal lines of pixels, scanned from left to right.
+A transmission consists of horizontal lines of pixels, scanned from left to right, encoded as audio.
+The audio is transmitted using radio and converted back into the picture at the other end using special software.

 The International Space Station has a long [history](https://www.spaceflightsoftware.com/ARISS_SSTV/archive.php) of transmitting SSTV signals and these instructions show you how to receive them using just a Raspberry Pi computer and an RTL-SDR USB dongle.